How Australia collaborates

 International Maritime Organization Integrated Technical Cooperation Program (ITCP)

-More recently, Australia provided a substantial donation to the ITCP to:
+Australia recently provided a substantial donation to:

-• develop programs in the Indo-Pacific region.
+• develop capacity building programs for the Indo-Pacific region

-• assist Small Island Developing States and Least Developed Countries in any region.
+• assist Small Island Developing States and Least Developed Countries in any region

 • support women in maritime and seafarer welfare around the world.